 There is nothing more profound of magical about finding our true love.
 It’s a gamble and sometimes it’s more than worth putting ourselves out there.
 Once or twice divorced, take inventory to see if you can weather the possibility of making it through another break-up.
 Get strong; build your confidence and strength to get back on that dating saddle.
 Who knows, perhaps you will be riding double into the sunset!

 I have been living proof that getting a divorce and starting over again is not such a bad thing.
 It’s different than when we were teens, or in our 20’s or 30’s; and because most of the Baby Boomers are divorced, it can be very challenging for both men and women alike.
-Men who have been in a marriage for a long time and now are back dating don’t know how to do it because things have changed so drastically.
-Women are choosing career and are single more or less by choice.
-Sad but true: these days there are no rules, no road map and little guidance.
-That’s why there are so many life coaches, matchmakers and therapists getting into transitional therapy techniques.
+Men who have been in a marriage for a long time and now are back in the dating market and don’t know how to do it because things have changed so drastically.
+Women are choosing a career and are single more or less by choice.
+Sad but true: these days there are no rules, no road map, and little guidance.
+That’s why there are so many life coaches, matchmakers, and therapists getting into transitional therapy techniques.

 Older daters now are setting their own rules in life just as they are setting their own rules on aging, creating the way they want to live their lives, and the way they are spending their money – they are basically setting the rules in the dating culture as well.
 The Baby Boomers are the re-inventing generation, re-discovering themselves and the way they raise their family, after divorce.